Activities to Help Your Baby Sit Up

 When sitting alone, it usually starts as a “prop sit” where your baby will hold themselves up using both arms on the floor for support, and then maybe one arm (like the picture below).

 When prop sitting or learning to sit, you should sit behind or beside your baby, or surround them with pillows in case they lose their balance.
 As they get more steady, they can start reaching for a toy with one hand at floor level, then hip level, then shoulder level, and finally overhead!
 Don’t expect them to master sitting without support overnight - it takes a few weeks of practice to build up the strength and balance for independent sitting.
+Remember the floor is the best place to practice sitting!

 While they are great if you need a moment to go potty in peace or get something out of the hot oven, those seats are still just “containers” and won’t teach your baby how to sit.
 Sitting requires lots of muscle activation, and all those fancy seats do the work for your baby by holding them upright.
 Many of these seats also don’t put babies in the optimal sitting position.
 They force babies into a rounded position of their spine, which is the opposite of what we’re aiming for when working towards independent sitting.
 So, use them sparingly for convenience and aim to work on sitting during floor time!